-Given the same input format specifications, AFLSMART clearly outperforms Peach in all twelve (12) subjects (see Tables 3 & 4).
-AFLSMART improved the branch coverage by 133.95% on average and discovered 33 zero-day bugs while Peach could find only one vulnerability in the WavPack library.
+Given the same input format specifications, AFLSMART clearly outperforms Peach in all twelve (12) subjects (see Table 3 and Table 4).
+AFLSMART generated up to an order of magnitude meaningful test cases (see #Min-set column in Table 3) and discovered 33 zero-day bugs while Peach could not find a single vulnerability .26

 Apart from the difficulty to discover zero-day bugs in the heavily-fuzzed benchmarks, we explain these results by the lack of coverage feedback mechanism in Peach.
 The smart blackbox fuzzer treats all test cases at all stages equally.
 There is no evolution of a seed corpus.
 Instead, there is a simple enumeration of files that are valid w.r.t. the provided specification.
 This is a well-kown limitation of Peach.
-Recently Lian et. al [22] have tried to tackle this problem by applying LLVM passes and designing a feedback mechanism for Peach.
+Recently Lian et. al [19] have tried to tackle this problem by applying LLVM passes and designing a feedback mechanism for Peach.
 The tool is not available for further comparison and analysis.